alexellis/envoy-k8s-api-example/README.md

 Goal:

-Load balance port 6443 against a dynamic list of upstream servers using a file for endpoint discovery.
+Load balance port 6443 (the K8s/K3s API server) against a dynamic list of upstream servers using a file for endpoint discovery.

+* Dynamic configuration
+* Load balancing port 6443 between a list of endpoints
+* TCP Proxy only (`type.googleapis.com/envoy.extensions.filters.network.tcp_proxy.v3.TcpProxy`) - not HTTP/TLS

 Commands to test: